-"One of the most significant points to derive from the research is that while some negative stereotypes and attitudes towards older workers prevail, there is strong evidence of the Baby Boomer generation's agility, progressiveness and skills-based value-add to employers that we should continue to acknowledge and address," concluded Mr Hovell.
+"One of the most significant points to derive from the national research results is that while some negative stereotypes and attitudes towards older workers prevail, there is strong evidence of the Baby Boomer generation's agility, progressiveness and skills-based value-add to employers that we should continue to acknowledge and address.
+It is great to see the non-ageist state results for South Australia which recognises the importance of this generation and the experience that they bring to the workplace," concluded Mr Hovell.